henryw374/henryw374.github.io.old/_posts/2022-02-09-clojurescript-jar-embeds-other-libs.md

 locally of course, but that then means I can't have a single .nrepl.edn file for example.
 There could be other reasons for using these 2 together though, writing data-reader functions that use json possibly.

-I raised this on clojure slack and now Clojurescript's maintainer's are aware, so hopefully this gets fixed.
+I raised this on clojure slack and now Clojurescript's maintainers are aware, so hopefully this gets fixed.

 The fix is likely to involve `shading`.
 This is where a library wants to use a fixed version